kgoldstein21/Dream-Time-Machine/README.md

 - [Model for age and gender classification](https://talhassner.github.io/home/publication/2015_CVPR)
 - [Full ImageNet Model](https://github.com/dmlc/mxnet-model-gallery/blob/master/imagenet-21k-inception.md)
 - [Model for emotion recognition](https://talhassner.github.io/home/publication/2015_ICMI)

+We preprocessed the background videos with DeepDream, so you don't actually need to run DeepDream at all to run the program, but if you are interested in taking a look at how we processed our images with DeepDream, take a look at `deepdreamJupyter.py` in this repo!

 ### OpenCV
 This project also makes use of image processing and computer vision library OpenCV.
 To get this library installed, run the following pip install: